fsmaiorano/ticket-handler/README.md

 ### Description

 This project is a ticket handler system, where you can create tickets, assign them to a user, and add comments to the ticket.
+I'm working on this project to improve my skills in .NET Core and to learn new technologies.

+### Features

 ### How to run